Asthram: Plot

 Capt.
-C. S. Nair, a Naval officer, and Rekha constitute a happily married couple.
-Inspector Stephen and captain are good friends.
-When the captain leaves for his job, Rekha has to spend a lonely life in their big mansion.
+C. S. Nair, a Naval officer, and Rekha is a happily married couple.
+Inspector Stephen and the captain are good friends.
+When the captain leaves for his work assignment, Rekha has to spend a lonely life in their big mansion.
 She occasionally takes a drive and spends time with Stephen's daughter Lilly.
 The Captain's elder sister Sharada, who was staying separate from her husband, had a kid Biju.
 Sharada had died of a tumor and since then Rekha was taking care of Biju like her own son.

 During the next occasion of leave, when captain is informed that Sharada is no more, he suggests to admit Biju in a boarding school, so that he gets the best schooling possible.
 The Captain meets Balu, a photographer, accidentally, he likes him very much and treats him as his own brother.
-They spend times together along with Balu's friends in outings and other leisure events.
+They spend time together along with Balu's friends in outings and other leisure events.

-Captain leaves for his job and Rekha and Balu fall in an affair accidentally.
-Balu realizes that it is a mistrust and runs away from the affair.
-Rekha had a difficult time to recover from the incident.
-However she could not conceal it for long, and during the next visit of the Captain she discloses about the affair.
-Though she doesn't reveal the man, the Captain traces that Balu is the culprit owing to the indifference in behaviour of Balu.
+Soon Rekha and Balu start an affair.
+Balu later feels guilt and runs away from her.
+Rekha has a difficult time recovering from the end of this relationship.
+When the Captain is home, she discloses about the affair.
+Though she doesn't reveal the man, the Captain deduces that it is Balu, owing to the indifference in Balu's recent behaviour towards him.

-As he couldn't be the same husband again, Captain insists that Balu marry Rekha, which Balu declines, leading to what is in his mind, forming the climax.
+The Captain insists that Balu marry Rekha, which Balu declines, leading to what is in his mind, forming the climax.